-5 actionable strategies for managing your sales pipeline
+5 Actionable strategies for managing your sales pipeline

 What is a sales pipeline?

-1. Follow up
+1. Follow up – persistence and timeliness

 2. Focus on the ‘warmest’ leads

-3. Keep on top of your pipeline metrics
+3. Watch your pipeline metrics

 Just as your customer review examples indicate the effectiveness of your customer service team, your sales pipeline metrics allow you to see how well your sales team is performing.
-Your sales pipeline will change over time, so you need to keep on top of key sales metrics including:
+Your sales pipeline will change over time, so you need to keep on top of key sales metrics, including:

 - Number of deals in the pipeline